Q-CHOP: Quantum constrained Hamiltonian optimization: Numerical experiments

-where $S_\x = \frac12 \sum_j X_j \simeq \sum_j \op{+}{+}_j$ is a transverse field normalized to have a spectral range equal to the qubit number $N$, and the penalty factor is $\lambda = N$.
+where $S_\x = \frac12 \sum_j X_j \simeq \sum_j \op{+}{+}_j$ is a transverse field normalized to have a spectral range equal to the qubit number $N$.
+This field was chosen as the simplest driver Hamiltonian that allows for quantum annealing from the uniform prior $\ket{+}^{\otimes N}$.
 For optimization problems with slack qudits, we initialize the qudits to a uniform superposition and add projectors onto these initial states to $S_\x$.
+Reflecting the analogous roles played by the penalty factor $\lambda$ in the SQAA and Q-CHOP, we set $\lambda=N$ in all cases, such that the final Hamiltonians of the SQAA and Q-CHOP are equal.
+These methods thereby differ only in the adiabatic paths that they take to arrive at the same final Hamiltonian.
+We defer a detailed numerical study of Q-CHOP and SQAA performance when optimizing $\lambda$ to future work.

 In all experiments, we normalize the objective Hamiltonian to make the optimization problems scale-invariant.
-Specifically, we set $H_\obj \to H_\obj/\N(H_\obj)$, where the normalization factor $\N(H_\obj)$ is defined in terms of the nonzero coefficients of $H_\obj$ in Eq.~\eqref{eq:H_obj_z} by
+Specifically, we set $H_\obj \to H_\obj/\N(H_\obj)$, where the normalization factor $\N(H_\obj)$ is defined using the nonzero coefficients of $H_\obj$ in Eq.~\eqref{eq:H_obj_z} by

 Here $\EE$ denotes an average, and we exclude the empty set to make the norm $\N(H_\obj)$ independent of constant shifts to $H_\obj$.
 We note that this normalization is equivalent to that of Ref.~\cite{sureshbabu2024parameter} up to a constant factor of four.
-This factor is chosen so that $\N(S_\z) = 1$ for the uniform linear objective $S_\z \simeq -\sum_j\op{1}_j$ with spectral range $N$.
+This factor is chosen so that $\N(S_\z) = 1$ for the homogeneous linear objective $S_\z \simeq -\sum_j\op{1}_j$ with spectral range $N$.

 Unlike the objective Hamiltonians, constraint Hamiltonians typically have a natural expression as a sum of projectors, each of which has a spectral range of 1.
-This ensures that the constraint Hamiltonians have a spectral gap of at least 1, and typically equal (or otherwise close) to 1.
+Constraint Hamiltonians thereby have a spectral gap of at least 1, and typically equal (or otherwise close) to 1.
 We therefore perform no additional preconditioning of the constraint Hamiltonians unless specified otherwise.
-For problems with inequality constraints, we divide all constraint coefficients by their greatest common divisor by taking $D(\bm x)\to D(\bm x)/\mathop{\mathrm{gcd}}(\C_D\cup c_0^D)$, prune the set of allowed slack variable values, and modify the SAA and Q-CHOP Hamiltonians to address slack variables as discussed in Section \ref{sec:inequality}.
+For problems with inequality constraints, we divide all constraint coefficients by their greatest common divisor by taking $D(\bm x)\to D(\bm x)/\mathop{\mathrm{gcd}}(\C_D\cup c_0^D)$, prune the set of allowed slack variable values, and modify the SQAA and Q-CHOP Hamiltonians to address slack variables as discussed in Section \ref{sec:inequality}.